 Watch Sailboats from the St. Ann’s Church Lookout Point

 St. Ann’s Episcopal Church is conveniently located off of Ocean Ave on the Kennebunkport Maine breakers.
-With its unique perch right on the edge of the water, the church’s small campus offers a beautiful, contemplative escape just down the road from the Cape Arundel Inn.
+With its unique perch on the edge of the water, the church’s small campus offers a beautiful, contemplative escape just down the road from the Cape Arundel Inn.

-The church has lovely stained glass windows and a nice flower garden– but really it’s the stellar ocean views that consistently bring people back.
+The church has lovely stained glass windows and a nice flower garden.
+But really, it’s the stellar ocean views that consistently bring people back.

 Entry is free to the public as long as it isn’t a service holiday or wedding day.
 St. Ann’s is a beautiful spot to take in the sunset after dinner.
 Some people also like to picnic here.
 (Just bring your own blanket.)